 It’s important to see a veterinarian right away if you notice these symptoms.
 The earlier treatment begins, the more effective it will be, and the better the chances of recovery are for your dog.

 Causes Of Meningitis In Dogs

-The most common cause of meningitis in dogs is a bacterial infection that originates somewhere in the body and migrates to the central nervous system.
+The most common cause of meningitis in dogs is a bacterial infection that starts somewhere else in the body and migrates to the central nervous system.
 This then causes inflammation of the protective meninges that results in meningitis.

 - Ear, eye, sinus, or nasal infection